cfw-guide/ios.cfw.guide/docs/en_US/jailbreak/checkra1n/installing-odysseyra1n-a8x-a9x/index.md

 !!!include(./docs/en_US/jailbreak/checkra1n/include/odysseyra1n-explanation.md)!!!

-On A9X devices, it is not possible to use checkra1n 0.12.4 (required for 14.5 to 14.8.1 support) without the use of a custom pongoOS and checkra1n in CLI mode.
+On A8X and A9X devices, it is not possible to use checkra1n 0.12.4 (required for 14.5 to 14.8.1 support) without the use of a custom pongoOS and checkra1n in CLI mode.

 ::: tip

-If you are using an A9X device running iOS 14.4.2 or earlier, you should follow <router-link to="/installing-odysseyra1n">Installing Odysseyra1n</router-link> and use checkra1n version 0.12.2 instead.
+If you are using an A8X or A9X device running iOS 14.4.2 or earlier, you should follow <router-link to="/installing-odysseyra1n">Installing Odysseyra1n</router-link> and use checkra1n version 0.12.2 instead.

 :::